 First, find two pallets.
 Please don’t take them without asking first.
 Remember, some stores do participate in recycling programs themselves, and it’s always polite to ask!
 See our page for places to get pallets for free.

-And if you can't make it, you can also find pallet bars and shelves on Etsy.
-And follow the link for plenty of other DIY pallet bar ideas or this best-of post with 35 awesome bars made from reclaimed pallets!
+And if you can’t make it, you can also find pallet bars and shelves on Etsy.
+And follow the link for plenty of other DIY pallet bar ideas or this best-of post with 35 excellent bars made from reclaimed pallets!

 Update: Here is a video that will show you how to make a bar like a picture above.
 The video does not use reinforcing wood strips.